tedhagos/tedhagos.github.com/_posts/2004-2-18-java-programming.md

   }
 </pre>

 Where expression can either be a *char, byte, short, int*.
 It can also be *Character, Byte, Short, Integer* OR an *enum* type.
 By the way, Character is not the same as char, that wasn't a typo.
 Character is a Java class which is a wrapper class for the char primitive.
-As of Java 8 (which at the time of writing is in Eary Access), you can now use String expressions on the *switch* statement
+As of Java 7, you can now use String expressions on the *switch* statement

 The following code sample  extracts the day-of-week value from a *Calendar* object.
 The day-of-week is returned as integer, which makes it perfect to filter using a *switch* statement rather than nested *if*